MyatKyawKaung/Zui_Cheatsheet/README.md

 This cheatsheet is intended for passive/offline packet analysis only.

-Do not browse, curl, ping, resolve live, authenticate to, or otherwise contact suspicious or malicious domains, IPs, URLs, FTP servers, or C2 infrastructure observed in PCAP evidence.
+When handling malicious PCAP files, do not browse, curl, ping, resolve live, authenticate to, or otherwise contact suspicious or malicious domains, IPs, URLs, FTP servers, or C2 infrastructure observed in PCAP evidence.
 Use the packet capture, local logs, offline artifacts, and trusted threat-intelligence portals without directly interacting with attacker infrastructure.

 ## Cheatsheet